HoffsMH/joken-signer-config/README.md

 ### What this solves

-The most common use case will probably be in letting your app know which secrets and algorithms to use for which issuers.
+The most common use case will probably be in letting your app know which secrets, public keys, and algorithms to use for certain issuers.

 Lets say you are building an app that needs to verify a number of jwt tokens from various issuers.
-Each issuer might need a different algorithm and secret. or maybe you are willing to accept a limited set of algorithms from a specific issuer that you might not be willing to do with another.
+Each issuer might need a different algorithm and secret.
+Or maybe you are willing to accept a limited set of algorithms from a specific issuer that you might not be willing to do with another.

 Perhaps certain types of claims require more stringent verification.